Antiwork and Overemployed

 The 2 million members of the Antiwork subreddit post and re-post memes capturing the affect of work refusal, chronicle the pervasive indignity of labor conditions across industries, and celebrate the badass ways employees tell their toxic managers they quit.
 Most people who frequent the Antiwork forums labor minimum- to medium- wage jobs, but they’d blow them up in a second for a life of socialized leisure.

-The Overemployed subreddit, on the other hand, is populated primarily by Software Engineers and Business Analysts who work multiple full-time jobs (affectionally/diminishingly referred to as just “Js” as in “my J1, J2, J3”) remotely, often earning well over $400K in Total Compensation (salary+bonuses+stocks) plus extra extra benefits like multiple paternity leaves, yet still report doing only between 5-15 hours of actual “work” a week.
+The Overemployed subreddit, on the other hand, is populated primarily by Software Engineers and Business Analysts who work multiple full-time jobs (affectionally/diminishingly referred to as just “Js” as in “my J1, J2, J3”) remotely.
+They often earn well over $400K in Total Compensation (salary+bonuses+stocks) plus extra extra benefits like multiple paternity leaves, yet claim to do only 5-15 hours of actual “work” a week.
 The members here don’t really need the extra money, but they get off on the thrill of exploiting the tech industry, maybe feeling something like elite conmen from the safety of their quadruple-monitor desktops.
-In other words, the Overemployed class appear to also be Antiwork in that they refuse the double bind of bullshit jobs, but their disengagement with the work ethic takes the form of excessively exploiting the very inefficiency of the work machine.
+Like the Antiworkers, the Overemployed class refuse the double bind of bullshit jobs, but their disengagement with the work ethic takes the form of excessively exploiting the very inefficiency of the work machine.

 Could overemployment be a (new?) way to refuse and out-confuse a double bind?
 Could we (over)employ the concept to do some theoretical work beyond describing an underground network of anonymous remote high-earners?